 The Centre can assess your company’s supply chain, or specific areas within your supply chain, in terms of child rights and human rights due diligence.
 The aim of this service is to give you a comprehensive understanding of where your operations have a direct and indirect impact on children and to present you with recommendations on how to manage potential and identified risks.

-We have developed a standardised approach and methodology that gives a clear overview of where actual and potential risks may be found, with concrete suggestions on how to make changes in a way that creates positive impact while respecting the need for long-term business-friendly solutions.
+We follow a standardised methodology that provides a clear overview of where actual and potential risks may be found, along with concrete suggestions for changes that create positive impact while supporting long-term, business-friendly solutions.

-Our assessments do not look at child rights as a separate entity, but are always considered in the context of overall production and working conditions, gender, human trafficking and forced labour.
+Our assessments do not treat child rights in isolation, but consider them in the context of overall production and working conditions, gender, human trafficking, and forced labour.

 HOW WE CONDUCT THE ASSESSMENTS: